How to Ride Haunches-In (Travers)

 Gradually encourage more steps as you feel the horse’s balance improving.

-Start to ride in the correct bend and check for prompt reaction to the outside rein contact.
+Start to ride in the correct bend and check for a prompt reaction to the outside rein contact.

 Once the ‘penny has dropped’ in walk progress to riding the exercise in trot, and then canter.